 student must do his/her own work.

-- cheating in homework, exams, or lab projects (exchange of files or downloading files from the internet)
+- cheating in homework, quizzes, exams, or lab projects (exchange of files or downloading files from the internet)

 are all considered violations of the honor code.